PONZA-ME - Coasts and islands as models for Multidisciplinary and Ecosystem studies: welcome to PONZA Island

 Background of Summer School / Introduction

 Coastal biodiversity is widely recognised as a fundamental source of food and bioactive compounds, yet it is increasingly facing human impacts at both local and global scales, including overexploitation, habitat destruction, and climate change.
-These challenges threaten not only marine and coastal biodiversity but also the sustainability of the ecosystem services that support human well-being, according to One-Health vision.
+These challenges threaten not only marine and coastal biodiversity but also the sustainability of the ecosystem services that support human well-being, according to the One-Health approach.
 Addressing such complex and interconnected issues requires a new generation of professionals equipped with interdisciplinary knowledge and practical skills in marine environmental science and conservation.
 Our summer school is dedicated to these themes, aimed at fostering awareness and building capacity of attending students by providing the tools to deal with innovative, science-based solutions.

 SUMMARY